wildlyinaccurate/wildlyinaccurate.github.io/_posts/2018-06-14-becoming-a-team-lead-a-survival-guide.md

 I learned pretty quickly that my reasons were all wrong.
 If you find yourself agreeing with any of them, then I seriously urge you to delay taking on a team lead role because it might not live up to your expectations.

-Then what _are_ the right reasons to become a team lead?
+But if those are the wrong reasons to become a team lead, then what are the _right_ reasons?
 I would sum them up like this:

  - **I want to share my knowledge.** One of the core parts of your job as a team lead is to grow your team.
-You do this best by sharing your knowledge, rather than being the one who puts knowledge into practice.
-Writing some code is important because it keeps you in touch with the team's day-to-day work.
+You do this best by sharing your knowledge, rather than being someone who puts their knowledge into practice by writing code.
+Writing _some_ code is important, because it keeps you in touch with the team's day-to-day work.
 But in general the more code you write, the more the team relies on you, and the bigger bottleneck you become.
  - **I enjoy mentoring others.** Being one of the most experienced people on the team will put you in a prime position to be able to mentor others.
-Sharing your experience will improve the quality of your team's output.
+Sharing your experiences with your team will help them learn and progress.
+It will also improve the quality of your team's output.
  - **I prefer to advise and mediate.** You might think you know what's best for the project, but taking an authoritarian approach to leadership can completely undermine any trust the team has in you.
 It's better to step back and let the team make decisions, acting only as a mediator or tie-breaker.
 (Sometimes it's okay to make executive decisions, but these should be rare and not be taken lightly).
  - **I'm ready to be a manager.** Not all team lead roles come with management responsibilities, but I don't think it's possible to completely avoid management.
 You will be the first person your team comes to when they have a problem.
 You should be ready to deal with conflicts, personal or private issues, as well as menial things like holiday and sick leave.
 On top of that, you should know how and when to deal out both praise and criticism.
  - **I know how to influence change.** Being a leader doesn't enable you to force change.
-It _does_ buy you a little bit of influence, and making change is all about learning how to use the influence you have to convince people to want the same change as you.
+What it does is buy you a little bit of extra influence.
+Making change is all about learning how to use the influence you have to convince people to want the same change as you.
 Change happens easiest when everybody wants it.

-If that sounds like you, then you might find that a team lead role suits you well!
+The good news is that if that sounds like you, then you might find that a team lead role suits you well!

 ### Setting yourself up for the role